elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

 - Configuration for the certificate issuers has been changed and requires running the [migration script](migration/v0.6.x-v0.7.x/migrate-issuer-config.sh).
-- Configuration for harbor has been changed and requires running init and apply again.
+- Configuration for harbor and cert-manager has been changed and requires running init and apply again.

 ### Added